SamXop123/Simple-Web-Creations/Calculator/readme.md

 # Calculator

-This is a simple web-based calculator application.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This is a simple web-based calculator design.
+It is just a visual representation of the calculator and doesn't perform any operation currently.

 ## Technologies Used